OTAs

 Upsell extra services

-Offer upsells to increase revenue while ensuring an excellent experience for each of your guests.
-Early check-ins, luggage storage, late check-outs, additional cleanings, and local experiences are just a few add-on services you can offer your guests for an extra fee to enhance their stay.
+Offer upsells to increase revenue while ensuring an excellent experience for each guest.
+Early check-ins, luggage storage, late checkouts, additional cleanings, and local experiences are just a few add-on services you can offer your guests for an extra fee to enhance their stay.

-You need to avoid hard selling of your extra offers.
+You need to avoid hard-selling of your extra offers.
 Nobody likes pushy salespeople.
 The best way to achieve this is to offer an e-commerce-like experience for guests.
-Give them access to the list of your offerings and allow for a one-click purchase of the items that interest them.
+Give them access to your offerings list and enable one-click purchase of the items that interest them.

-When using Hospitable Upsells, the scheduled messages, team tasks and door codes will adjust automatically if a guest purchases an extended stay.
+When using Hospitable Upsells, scheduled messages, team tasks, and door codes will automatically adjust if a guest purchases an extended stay.

 Use different channels to market your property